External Examiners: Taught Programmes

 Data relating to nomination, appointment and administrative management of active tenures:

 Your data is collected at the point of nomination by the nominating programme team/Academic Registry, and stored centrally and securely by Academic Registry (in secure files).
 During the nomination process, it is also stored on the Faculty Quality Assurance and Enhancement Committee website (in secure files designated to that committee).
 Following appointment, and during your period of engagement, your data is stored centrally and securely by Academic Registry (in secure files), and within the secure database, the LJMU WebHub.
+Any original documents which are submitted to us will be stored securely on University Premises until they are returned to you via secure recorded post.

 Data relating to Fee and Expenses Claims: